Gozala/workspace/pages/w3 accounting.md

 	- What is the effect of `session/create` invocation ?
 	- What happens if we did not submit `session/create` or do it after `session/append` ?
 	- How do we know `agent` is allowed to `session/append` to a requested session ?
 		- ⚠️ Note that previously we could simply check if issuer was a `session` or an agent to whom session delegated capability.
-But now we have to do some out of bound checks to make see if
+But now we have to do some out of bound checks to see who created an agent.